Blueprinter/Ace-editor-multiple-sessions-tabbed/README.md

 It also manages sessions so that the "undo" and "redo" capability works across all sessions.

 This example is set up in a Google Apps Script Web App.
+But most of the HTML, CSS and JavaScript could be used in any Web App.
 It is a basic example.
 The code editor is started, and then content is loaded into the code editor by clicking a button, much the same way that you would load a file into the code editor.